atunanggara/blog/_posts/2020-03-25-First-Post.md

 ## Introduction

-In the past couple of weeks, the [Introduction to Machine Learning for Coders](https://course18.fast.ai/ml) by Jeremy Howard have helped me better understand Random Forest technique and provided me with a nice introduction to deep learning.
+In the past couple of weeks, the [Introduction to Machine Learning for Coders](https://course18.fast.ai/ml) by Jeremy Howard has helped me better understand Random Forest technique and provided me with a nice introduction to deep learning.

 ![covid-19]({{site.baseurl}}/images/covid-19wordcloud.jpg "https://flic.kr/p/2iDBF1E")